zerothi/pythonsupport-page/docs/essentials_first/index.rst

 Essentials
 ===================================

-Here you will find the essential tools that you will need to install and run Python during your first year at DTU as a Bachelor student.
+Here you will find the essential tools needed to install and run Python during your first year at DTU as a Bachelor student.